The Google Play app store holds about 250 Android apps that provide access to virtual private network (VPN) services.

 "The lower the cost of the app, the greater the chance they have security problems." -- Ryan O'Leary, Threat Research Center at WhiteHat Security

-In fact, he said, "free" should be a red flag when it comes to VPN apps.
+In fact, he said, "free" should be a red flag when it comes to VPN apps and services.
 Unscrupulous app developers may utilize users as end points or for extra bandwidth to support other customers.

 "It's expensive to run a VPN," O'Leary said.
 "There's a good chance that someone else is using your connection."

 The most serious risk of free VPN apps is that you may lose control of your data.
-A VPN service is supposed to encrypt your data stream from your device all the way to the service's servers, from where it enters the open internet.
+A VPN service is supposed to encrypt your data stream from your device all the way to the service's servers, at which point it enters the open internet.
 But a shady or poorly configured service could compromise your traffic, either by design or by accident, or could even piggyback on your encrypted connection for nefarious purposes.

 "Your data could be intercepted or decrypted," said Mat Gangwer, chief technology officer with Rook Security in Indianapolis.
 "Bad guys could be using your connection for shady activities or to cover their tracks."